 The first in a three-semester sequence that surveys the physical and mathematical foundations of chemical science.
-In this course the principles of thermodynamics and dynamics are emphasized. three credit hours
+In this course the principles of thermodynamics and dynamics are emphasized.

 CHE 332 - Physical Chemistry II (NS)

 Prerequisite: CHE 331; corequisite: CHE 334L